 Some assumptions I am making at this point is that the Indus river was heavily described in the early Rigveda, one of the earliest texts, as a mighty river.
 Even before that a river named Sarasvati was the center of worship or respect.
 Which is generally considered mythical.
 But considering the antiquity of the Rigveda and the position of the Sarasvati river early in the chronological order of importance , we should consider another possibility – the end of last ice age.
-This was 10000 years, that is roughly 8000 B.C.
+This was 10000 years back, that is roughly 8000 B.C.
 And Rigveda composition is dated to 2000 B.C.
 By that time, the Sarasvati and Indus must have been transferring a lot of water from the melting glaciers of Himalayas which still continues even today.
 The Sarasvati seems to have dried out eventually, probably because of tectonic activity as well as because the glaciers at the origin of the river may have melted away.
 The evidence for the river can be reasoned out from the concentrations of the excavation sites of Indus Valley Civilization.

 Have a look at what they look like today.
 And when I looked more in to this, I can find more things.
 It is easy to reason out that during ice age, when lot of the water on the planet was in the glaciers, the sea level may have been lower.
 And lot of land may have been habitable.

 In the light of this, give a closer look at the Himalayan rivers’ mouths, you can see some wonders, we can clearly make out the ancient river channels in the current shallow seabed, from the satellite pictures!.
 These may have been on the surface during the last ice age.

 Now this is getting very interesting.
 So I explored major rivers around the world to see if I can see ancient river beds.